BenjaminBoumendil/dataf/docs/index.rst

 - Data and database manipulation using SQLAlchemy.
 - Creating Web application using Flask.
-- Creating CLI using argparse.
+- Creating CLI.
-- Logging using logging.
+- Logging.
 - Clean settings using Yaml.

 .. toctree::